1980 Pacific hurricane season: Tropical Storm Estelle

 An area of disturbed weather developed gale-force winds and a cyclonic circulation and was upgraded directly to tropical storm status on July 12.
 Estelle's winds peaked in velocity just after that.
 The cyclone then steadily weakened as it curved to the west-northwest.
 Estelle dissipated on July 13.
 Estelle did not affect land.
 No damage or casualties were attributed to this tropical cyclone.

 Tropical Storm Frank

 A tropical disturbance northeast of Clipperton organized into a tropical depression on July 18.
 Heading northwestwards, it intensified into a tropical storm on July 20.
 Frank reached its maximum wind speed shortly after that.
 The cyclone then turned to the west and gradually weakened, dissipating on July 22.

 Hurricane Georgette

 A tropical disturbance formed southwest of Acapulco on July 26.
 The disturbance was then upgraded to a tropical depression on July 28.
 The cyclone headed northwest.
-It intensified into a tropical storm on July 29.
-That same day, Georgette was briefly a hurricane.
+It intensified into a tropical storm on July 29, peaking as a hurricane that same day.
 The cyclone turned to the west and weakened, dissipating on July 31.